The Kris Derrig Les Paul

 Here's a photo of Kris holding a Les Paul he created.

-Here’s a photo of me with my other Kris Derrig Les Paul.
-Sorry for the cheesiness of the photo.
+Here’s a photo of me with the other Kris Derrig Les Paul I own.
+Sorry for the cheesiness of the photograph.
 It was the 1980s.

 Copyright © 2006—All Rights Reserved